 - 4.1.
 All applicants of national competitions must have citizenship or residency of the country they are performing in except when performing in Open Championships. - 4.2.
 Deadlines must be strictly adhered to.
 If a performer is late in submitting their application to perform, they will not be allowed to perform.
 All performers will be given penalties late music. - 4.3.
-Performer participation is by qualification, i.e. preliminaries, regional heats or videos.
+Performer participation is by qualification.
 The selection process can be specified by the Organiser of the national/international competition. - 4.4.
 Performers must be in the correct age category. - 4.5.
 The performer's running order will be determined by a draw. - 4.6.
-All eligible performers must perform in video preliminaries if required to do so to qualify for a place in the finals; performers will perform once. - 4.7.
-A performer may only restart their performance in the following cases: - A technical fault with music. - A health and safety fault e.g. a problem with unsafe equipment such as a hoop falling or cleaning fluid on the floor.
-This does not include slippery hoops as this is subjective to each performer. - At the discretion of the Master Judge.
+A performer may only restart their performance in the following cases: - A technical fault with music. - A health and safety fault e.g. a problem with unsafe equipment such as a Aerial Pole falling or cleaning fluid on the floor.
+This does not include slippery Aerial Poles as this is subjective to each performer. - At the discretion of the Master Judge.